heyfoz/python-asl-detection/README.md

 | 9     | 0.9711   | 0.1044 | 0.9703       | 0.1503   |
 | 10    | 0.9742   | 0.0910 | 0.9728       | 0.1410   |

-## Model Learning Curves
+## Automated Model Learning Curve Plotting

 ![Model Learning Curves](/misc/model_learning_curves.png)

-The above graph illustrates the custom learning curves rendered to model_learning_cruves.png during the training script for the ASL alphabet model.
+The above graph illustrates the custom learning curves rendered to model_learning_curves.png during the training script for the ASL alphabet model.
 It shows the training and validation accuracy and loss over epochs, providing valuable insights into the model's performance and convergence.

 ## Detecting ASL Alphabet Letters
 To start the live video stream application and detect ASL alphabet letters, run the following command from the project directory: